unal-lssa/lssa2025i/laboratories/laboratory_4/1001326848/README.md

 ## Objectives

+This lab explores how distributed architectures can be improved using caching and load balancing to handle large-scale traffic while maintaining performance.
+It was developed as part of the Large Scale Software Architecture course at Universidad Nacional de Colombia.

 The main objectives of this lab are:

-- Apply architectural tactics of scalability and performance in a distributed system.
+- Apply architectural tactics to improve scalability and performance in distributed systems.

 - Demonstrate the use of architectural patterns such as **load balancing** and **caching**.